 Equipment

 For this strawberry apple crisp recipe, I use a 2.5 quart (2.4 liter) ceramic Corning Ware casserole dish that measures 12 inches x 9.75 inches x 2 inches.
-I found it at a secondhand store, but you can purchase it here.
 A 9 x 13 inch casserole dish provides the same area and works equally well.

 A parchment or foil lined half sheet baking pan (18 x 13 inches) catches any drips or spills.
 Sometimes a bit of fruit juice bubbles over.
 Save yourself the work of cleaning the oven and use a baking sheet underneath!